aimclub/FEDOT/docs/source/advanced/hyperparameters_tuning.rst

 If ``with_tuning`` flag is set to ``True`` when using :doc:`FEDOT API </api/api>`, simultaneous hyperparameters tuning using ``SimultaneousTuner`` is applied for composed pipeline and ``metric`` value is used as a metric for tuning.

-FEDOT uses tuners implementation from GOLEM, see `GOLEM documentation`_.
+FEDOT uses tuners implementation from GOLEM, see `GOLEM documentation`_ for more information.

-.. list-table:: Tuners
+.. list-table:: Tuners comparison
+   :widths: 10 30 30 30
    :header-rows: 1

    * -